Tao-AI-group/HPV_Twitter_Corpus/README.md

 Before you download the Twitter data, please first register as a Twitter developer and get Twitter API keys and tokens: https://developer.twitter.com/en/docs/basics/authentication/overview

-In "downloadTweet.py", please specify the keys and tokens from Twitter API and change addresses for both input and output files.
+In "downloadTweet.py", please specify the keys and tokens from Twitter API and change file path for both input and output files.

 Note that some tweets are not public available currently.
-In the output file, we leave the text blank if it is not available public.
+In the output file, we leave the text blank if it is not available.

 ## CONTACT